jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/4_Novelty.typ

 /* --------------------------------- 525 bar -------------------------------- */
 Next, in @chap_1_5 the thesis explains the procedure for determining the maximum nominal working pressure for high-pressure tanks intended for burst tests.
 The findings reveal a current upper threshold of $525 "bar"$, a constraint imposed by the capabilities of existing test facilities.
-This study emphasizes that these standards should function as flexible guiding frameworks rather than rigid protocols, thereby encouraging the progressive development of #glspl("swith").
+This study emphasizes that these standards should function as flexible guiding principles rather than rigid protocols, thereby encouraging the progressive development of #glspl("swith").

 /* --------------------------- hydrogen detonation -------------------------- */
 Subsequently, in @chap_2_0 the reader is introduced to the general properties of hydrogen, followed by a thorough exploration of potential hazards associated with its use in @chap_2_1 and @chap_2_2.
 This exploration is substantiated by both experimental and simulation results.